-Purpose and Objectives: The review provided an evaluation of the quality of care delivered in the inpatient and outpatient settings of the Birmingham VA Medical Center.
+Purpose and Objectives: The review provided an evaluation of the quality of care delivered in the inpatient and outpatient settings of the Michael E. DeBakey VA Medical Center.
 We reviewed clinical and administrative processes that affect patient care outcomes-Quality, Safety, and Value; Environment of Care; Medication Management; Coordination of Care; Diagnostic Care; Moderate Sedation; Community Nursing Home Oversight; and Management of Disruptive/Violent Behavior.
 We also followed up on recommendations from the previous Combined Assessment Program and Community Based Outpatient Clinic and Primary Care Clinic reviews and provided crime awareness briefings.

-Results: We conducted the review during the week of February 27, 2017, and identified certain system weaknesses in credentialing and privileging, utilization management, environmental cleanliness, transfer documentation, Community Nursing Home Oversight Committee representation and annual reviews, and disruptive/violent behavior documentation and employee training.
+Results: We conducted the review during the week of February 6, 2017, and identified certain system weaknesses in utilization management; environmental cleanliness; anticoagulation processes and staff competency; employee competencies for point-of-care testing; community nursing home committee representation, annual reviews, and cyclical monthly documentation; and the establishment of an Employee Threat Assessment Team and employee training related to the management of disruptive and violent behavior.

-Review Impact: As a result of the findings, we could not gain reasonable assurance that the facility:
+Review Impact: As a result of the findings, we could not gain reasonable assurance that: